jensl/critic/testing/USAGE.md

 can be used to tweak how the VirtualBox instance's SSH and HTTP services are reached from the host system.

+The argument

+    --git-daemon-port=PORT

+can be used to have the "git daemon" process that is automatically started to export the Critic repository listen on a different port (by default it listens on port 9418.)

 The arguments